lyokha/hl/README.md

 #### DESCRIPTION

-Term::Highlight is a Perl module aimed to support highlighting of patterns on color terminals.
+Term::Highlight is a Perl module aimed to support highlighting of regexp patterns on color terminals.
 It supports 256 color terminals as well as older 8 color terminals.

 #### EXPORTS